maybites/ofxOpenNI2OSC/README.markdown

-OFXOPENNI FOR MAC & WIN
+OFXOPENNI -> OSC FOR MAC & WIN
 =======================
-The ofxOpenNI module is a wrapper for the openNI + NITE + SensorKinect libraries/middleware for openFrameworks.
+The ofxOpenNI2OSC module is a wrapper for the openNI + NITE + SensorKinect libraries/middleware for openFrameworks.

+It is a fork of ofxOpenNI by Martin Froehlich

-Tested and working on Mac OSX (10.6.8), Linux (Ubuntu 10.10 64 & 32), Windows 7 (VS2010 and Codeblocks)
+Tested and working on Mac OSX (10.7.4)

-Latest changes (09/01/20112):
+Latest changes (19/06/2012)
+* Added OSC-send methods to the library.

+Previous changes (09/01/2012):
 * Updated to latest drivers (OpenNI 1.5.2.7 unstable, NITE 1.5.2.7 , SensorKinect (Avin) 5.1.0.25) for Mac portable dylibs.
 * Tested with Win32 latest unstable and linux 64 latest unstable drivers and is working (NOTE: Win 7 64 bit users I may need to add a 64 bit version of the lib)...will test soon
 * Added a weird hack to make sure the ofRootPath is set before calling an init on the Context - for some reason on of007 I need to do this?!?